-Before anything else, I want to state right out the door that these findings are observations I have personally made over time and found useful to my role as a customer service agent in the Ecommerce industry.
+Before anything else, I want to state right out of the door that these findings are observations I have personally made over time and found useful to my role as a customer service agent in the Ecommerce industry.
 I don’t have statistics or hard evidence, they’re simply learnings from my experience which were somewhat confirmed through a couple of Customer Service courses I took on Alison.
 With this being said, let’s get right to it :)

 Internal Service / Internalising Customer Service